OpenCyphal/nunavut/CONTRIBUTING.rst

 |                                           |        |         |                              | serialization routines.                |
 +-------------------------------------------+--------+---------+------------------------------+----------------------------------------+

-\* *Because this option has no default a value must be provided by the user.*
+\* *Because this option has no default, a value must be provided by the user.*

 VSCode Remote Container Development of Verification Tests
 ====================================================================================